 Edwin E. Moïse, Tonkin Gulf and the Escalation of the Vietnam War, Revised Edition.
-Annapolis, MD: Naval Institute Press, 2019 (forthcoming).
-The first edition was: Chapel Hill: University of North Carolina Press, 1996. xviii, 304 pp. A very detailed analysis of the actual incidents of August 2, 1964 (an actual battle between a US destroyer and three North Vienamese torpedo boats) and August 4, 1964 (when two US destroyers mistakenly reported themselves under attack by North vietnamese vessels), is placed in the context of the preparations for escalation of the war that both sides made during 1964.
+Annapolis, MD: Naval Institute Press, 2019. xxiv, 362 pp. The first edition was: Chapel Hill: University of North Carolina Press, 1996. xviii, 304 pp. A detailed analysis of the incidents of August 2, 1964 (an actual battle between a US destroyer and three North Vienamese torpedo boats) and August 4, 1964 (when two US destroyers mistakenly reported themselves under attack by North vietnamese vessels), is placed in the context of the preparations for escalation of the war that both sides made during 1964.
 Based mainly on declassified US documents, and interviews with a large number of US personnel who were involved.
-Also some interviews with Vietnamese, and Vietnamese published materials, but I did not have access to archives in Hanoi.
+I also interviewed some Vietnamese, and used Vietnamese published materials, but I did not have access to archives in Hanoi.
 The revised edition has far more analysis of Americans signals intelligence.
 American SIGINT personnel had not been listening to the North Vietnamese Navy for very long, and has not yet learned much about it, so they had great difficulty understanding the messages they intercepted and decoded, and putting those messages in context.

 "About the Gulf of Tonkin Incident."
 Notes, which Colonel Trinh Nguyen Huan (by permission of General Vo Nguyen Giap) gave to Admiral Elmo Zumwalt, September 12, 1994.
 The text has been placed online in the Virtual Vietnam Archive of the Vietnam Project, at Texas Tech University.